-The Blorenge is a mountain in the southeastern corner of the Brecon Beacons which overlooks the River Usk.
+The Blorenge is a mountain in the southeastern corner of the Brecon Beacons (Bannau Brycheiniog) which overlooks the River Usk.
 From the summit of the Blorenge, walkers can enjoy stunning views of the Black Mountains, Central Beacons and the Severn Estuary.

 However, a Blorenge walk can offer much more than just great views.
 With its abundance of heather moorland, this rounded peak is an important breeding ground for Red Grouse.
 The area also offers visitors sightings of polecats, weasels, badgers, foxes and adders.
 And for those interested in history, the Blorenge played an important role in the Industrial Revolution taking place at nearby Blaenavon.

 In this guide I describe three walking routes that explore this fascinating hill.